mlin901/theDopeOnDev/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The Dope on Dev is a blog site application based on Node.js, Handlebars.js, and other technologies.
+The Tech Blog (aka Dope on Dev) is a blog site application based on Node.js, Handlebars.js, and other technologies.
 It is deployed on Heroku:

   [https://secure-ridge-69918.herokuapp.com/login](https://secure-ridge-69918.herokuapp.com/login)